in less than 30 minutes

 Your drone info

-One showing the whole drone and another showing the QR code with serial number, see sample photos
+One showing the whole drone and another showing the clearly QR code with serial number, see sample photos drone sample photos

 When and where are you planning to fly?